Your Guide to Nursing Entrance Exams

 The math portion of the test includes concepts often taught in high school math courses.
 Students usually spend extra time studying for this part of the exam.
 The other five sections cover a broader range of non-nursing topics.
 Your performance in these sections depends on your general academic skills, attention to detail, critical thinking, and reading comprehension.
 You can prepare for the exam by following a study guide with practice test questions.

 Earning a score of 65 and 55 on the math and reading sections, respectively, will make you a competitive nursing school applicant.
 Schools evaluate scores on the remaining four parts based on their internal standards for a passing score.
 The cost of the NET nursing entrance exam varies by school.

 Kaplan Nursing School Admission Test

 The Kaplan nursing school exam assesses students’ likelihood for success in LPN or RN programs.
 The exam does not require any previous nursing education.

-Four sections of 91 multiple choice questions evaluate candidates’ writing, reading, math, science, and critical thinking skills.
+This test has four sections of 91 multiple choice questions.
+It evaluates test-takers’ writing, reading, math, science, and critical thinking skills.
 The Kaplan nursing school admission test takes up to 180 minutes to complete and costs $50-$70.
 Learners usually need at least a 60%-70% on the exam for a passing score.
-Each school, however, maintains its own scoring standards.
+However, each school maintains its own scoring standards.